gregorycoppola/bayes-star/README.md

 # BAYES STAR

-**Note** This is experimental software and for education and scientific purposes only.
-The user must accept any liability for any mistakes, damage, loss or other suffering that result from the use of this software.

 ## Impact
 This **BAYES STAR** software package implements this [arXiv paper](https://arxiv.org/abs/2402.06557), and provides a *unified model* of *probabilistic* and *logical* reasoning.